How to Make Decisions using the Kepner Tregoe Decision Analysis

 Ask Yourself:

-• Are you able to frame the risks as if-then scenarios?
+- Can you frame the risks as if-then scenarios?

 Example: Identify Risks for Option C